 TMJ disorder most commonly results in orofacial or jaw pain, jaw headache or a clicking jaw.
-If your jaw clicks, locks open or closed, grates (crepitus) or is painful you almost certainly have a TMJ disorder.
+If your jaw clicks, locks open or closed, grates (crepitus) or is painful, you almost certainly have a TMJ disorder.

-What are the Health Professional Strengths?
+What Is Each Health Professional Strengths?

-As a general rule your TMJ health professionals will focus on the following:
+As a general rule, your TMJ health professionals will focus on the following:

-- False teeth only
+- Unnatural teeth only

 Oral Maxillofacial Surgeon

-- Patients tend to be acute trauma patients eg broken jaw or chronic TMJ sufferers.
+- Patients tend to be acute trauma patients, e.g. broken jaw or chronic TMJ sufferers.

 - Review your TMJ motion: